 The Trust does not expect to use one particular broker-dealer to effect the Trust's portfolio transactions.
-When one or more broker-dealers is believed capable of providing the best combination of price and execution, the Sub-Adviser may not select a broker-dealer based on the lowest commission rate available for a particular transaction.
-In such cases, the Sub-Adviser may pay a higher commission than otherwise obtainable from other brokers in return for brokerage or research services provided to the Sub-Adviser consistent with Section 28(e) of the 1934 Act, which provides that the Sub-Adviser may cause a Fund to pay a broker-dealer a commission for effecting a transaction in excess of the amount of commission another broker-dealer would have charged as long as the Sub-Adviser makes a good faith determination that the amount of commission is reasonable in relation to the value of the brokerage and research services provided by the broker-dealer.
-To the extent the Sub-Adviser obtains brokerage and research services that it otherwise would acquire at its own expense, the Sub-Adviser may have an incentive to place a greater volume of transactions or pay higher commissions than would otherwise be the case.
+When one or more broker-dealers is believed capable of providing the best combination of price and execution, the Adviser may not select a broker-dealer based on the lowest commission rate available for a particular transaction.
+In such cases, the Sub-Adviser and Adviser may pay a higher commission than otherwise obtainable from other brokers in return for brokerage or research services provided to the Sub-Adviser and Adviser consistent with Section 28(e) of the 1934 Act, which provides that the Sub-Adviser and Adviser may cause a Fund to pay a broker-dealer a commission for effecting a transaction in excess of the amount of commission another broker-dealer would have charged as long as the Sub-Adviser and Adviser make a good faith determination that the amount of commission is reasonable in relation to the value of the brokerage and research services provided by the broker-dealer.
+To the extent the Sub-Adviser and Adviser may have an incentive to place a greater volume of transactions or pay higher commissions than would otherwise be the case.

-The Sub-Adviser will only obtain brokerage and research services from broker-dealers in arrangements that are consistent with Section 28(e) of the 1934 Act.
-The types of products and services that the Sub-Adviser may obtain from broker-dealers through such arrangements will include research reports and other information on the economy, industries, sectors, groups of securities, individual companies, statistical information, political developments, technical market action, pricing and appraisal services, credit analysis, risk measurement analysis, performance and other analysis.
-The Sub-Adviser may use products and services provided by brokers in servicing all of its client accounts and not all such products and services may necessarily be used in connection with the account that paid commissions to the broker-dealer providing such products and services.
-Any advisory or other fees paid to the Sub-Adviser are not reduced as a result of the receipt of brokerage and research services.
+The Sub-Adviser and Adviser will only obtain brokerage and research services from broker-dealers in arrangements that are consistent with Section 28(e) of the 1934 Act.
+The types of products and services that the Sub-Adviser and Adviser may obtain from broker-dealers through such arrangements will include research reports and other information on the economy, industries, sectors, groups of securities, individual companies, statistical information, political developments, technical market action, pricing and appraisal services, credit analysis, risk measurement analysis, performance and other analysis.
+The Sub-Adviser and Adviser may use products and services provided by brokers in servicing all of its client accounts and not all such products and services may necessarily be used in connection with the account that paid commissions to the broker-dealer providing such products and services.
+Any advisory or other fees paid to the Sub-Adviser and Adviser are not reduced as a result of the receipt of brokerage and research services.

-In some cases, the Sub-Adviser may receive a product or service from a broker that has both a "research" and a "non-research" use.
-When this occurs, the Sub-Adviser will make a good faith allocation between the research and non-research uses of the product or service.
-The percentage of the service that is used for research purposes may be paid for with brokerage commissions, while the Sub-Adviser will use its own funds to pay for the percentage of the service that is used for non-research purposes.
-In making this good faith allocation, the Sub-Adviser faces a potential conflict of interest, but the Sub-Adviser believes that its allocation procedures are reasonably designed to appropriately allocate the anticipated use of such products and services to research and non-research uses.
+In some cases, the Sub-Adviser and Adviser may receive a product or service from a broker that has both a "research" and a "non-research" use.
+When this occurs, the Sub-Adviser and Adviser will make a good faith allocation between the research and non-research uses of the product or service.
+The percentage of the service that is used for research purposes may be paid for with brokerage commissions, while the Sub-Adviser and Adviser will use its own funds to pay for the percentage of the service that is used for non-research purposes.
+In making this good faith allocation, the Sub-Adviser and Adviser faces a potential conflict of interest, but the Sub-Adviser and Adviser believes that its allocation procedures are reasonably designed to appropriately allocate the anticipated use of such products and services to research and non-research uses.